From Who They Are to How They Act: Behavioral Traits in Generative Agent-Based Models of Social Media: Experiments

-We compare the \texttt{FullModel} configuration with the \texttt{PsychometricTraits} configuration to assess whether psychometric personality traits alone are sufficient to induce heterogeneous action patterns in generative agents.

-Figure \ref{fig:ocean_radar} reports the average probabilities of making each action (post, re-share, interact, and inactive) across the ten OCEAN profiles (five traits, each with high and low variants \cite{huang2024designing}).
+Figure \ref{fig:ocean_radar} reports the average probabilities of making each action (post, re-share, interact, and inactive) across the ten OCEAN profiles (five traits, each with high and low variants \cite{huang2026designing}).
 The radar plot reveals strong homogeneity: regardless of the specific OCEAN trait, agents predominantly concentrate their behavior on content generation and inactivity, while re-sharing and interaction probabilities remain close to zero.

-These results indicate that the only difference between the \texttt{IdentityOnly} and the \texttt{PsychometricTraits} configurations (see Figures \ref{fig:radar_all} and \ref{fig:ocean_radar}) is that the latter yields to higher inactivity for some profiles such as Low Extraversion (EL) or High Neuroticism (NH).
+These results indicate that the only difference between the \texttt{IdentityOnly} and the {\texttt{OCEANTraits}} configurations (see Figures \ref{fig:radar_all} and \ref{fig:ocean_radar}) is that the latter yields to higher inactivity for some profiles such as Low Extraversion (EL) or High Neuroticism (NH).
 This suggests that instantiating agent behavior through OCEAN traits primarily modulates \emph{how much} agents act, rather than \emph{how} they act.
-In contrast, the \texttt{FullModel} configuration yields diversified and role-consistent engagement patterns across posting, re-sharing, interaction, and inactivity.
-These results demonstrate that psychometric traits alone are insufficient to produce differentiated participation roles in social media simulations.

-Taken together, these findings indicate that explicit behavioral traits are required to regulate agent decision-making across the action space and to prevent the collapse of agent behavior into uniform content production.
+In contrast, the \texttt{FullModel} configuration yields diversified and role-consistent engagement patterns across posting, re-sharing, interaction, and inactivity. {These results demonstrate that OCEAN traits alone are insufficient to produce differentiated participation roles in social media simulations.
+Mann-Whitney tests confirm that the differences in action probabilities between the \texttt{OCEANTraits} and the \texttt{FullModel} configurations are statistically significant for all four action types (posting: $p=6.20\times10^{-110}$; re-sharing: $p=2.06\times10^{-106}$; inactivity: $p=5.28\times10^{-8}$; interaction: $p=5.14\times10^{-116}$).} Taken together, these findings indicate that explicit behavioral traits are required to regulate agent decision-making across the action space and to prevent the collapse of agent behavior into uniform content production.